Sandylaha/Alarm-App/README.md

 # Alarm-App
-A simple alarm application i Android.
+A simple alarm application in Android.